JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 ### 4. Federated Learning Server Development

 This chapter describes how the FL server was built, including its architecture, communication protocols, server functions, and client coordination.
 A high-level overview of the project file structure is shown in Figure 2.
 The server is orchestrated by `server.py`, with clients connecting to the server via `client.py`.
-There are two scenarios for training: medical and technological.
+There are two scenarios for training: `medical` and `technological`.
 Data for these scenarios was generated using Jupyter Notebooks stored in the `FLServer/JNs` directory.
 Finally, a front-end page (`index.html`) is provided to interact with the server.
 To format the page, `styles.css` was used, and `script.js` gave the logic to interact with the server and dynamically update the HTML content.

 ![FL server file structure](/FiguresAndTables/mainReadmeFig/2.jpg)
 **Figure 2.** FL server file structure.